 Welcome!
 We are happy to offer you tips to increase your chance for admissions, scholarship support, and a fruitful IUJ experience in this 14 part series.
 We will guide you from the very beginning, with some basic reminders of how to consider IUJ, how to plan for your application before putting pen to paper (or fingers to key pad actually), so as to strengthen your actual application to beat the competition.

 These tips are meant solely as a guide from the IUJ staff to help you, and provide some ideas and strategies that you might not have thought about already.
-They are written by our Career Counselor who applied some successful JOB application tips to the theme of a successful IUJ application process.
 They do not guarantee admissions, or a scholarship award, but hopefully will give you a bit of an advantage for those not as resourceful!

 Sometimes students arrive on campus only to discover they are in the wrong IUJ program, or that a different one interests them more.
-IUJ now has 7 different Masters degrees in our 5 programs.
+IUJ has IRP, IDP, PMPP Masters degrees and a 2-year or 1-year MBA.
 They compliment each other, but are very different in terms of emphasis, economic/mathematical skill requirements, and future career paths.
-So before deciding on IUJ, or a specific program we have, read the descriptions of all 7 degrees thoroughly!
+The MBAs required different backgrounds.
+So before deciding on IUJ, or a specific program we have, read the descriptions of all program’s descriptions thoroughly!
 Be sure you know everything we offer, and make a choice that fits your interests, skills you have now and skills you need for the future.
 You can start with our quick program overview!

 Another wonderful advantage of being so well-informed is that you can plan to cross-register into classes offered by one of the other programs!
 This is a truly unique advantage that benefits IUJ students!
-The chance for MBA students to take Development Economics courses or Project Cycle Management courses from the IDP; the chance for IRP students to take International Business Law from the MBA; for Ebiz students to take UN and Global Governance from the IRP, and the IDP students to take Customer Relationship Management from the Ebiz offerings, to name just a few possible combinations.
+The chance for MBA students to take Development Economics courses or Project Cycle Management courses from the IDP; the chance for IRP students to take Entrepreneurship from the MBA; for MBA students to take UN and Global Governance from the IRP, and the IDP students to take Customer Relationship Management from the MBA offerings, to name just a few possible combinations.
 In this way you customize your IUJ education based on your future plans.
 Being able to mention this plan in your application shows you are well informed, well prepared, motivated and the Admissions Committees will take note.

 Bottom line?
 Know everything you can about IUJ before you apply so you sound informed, confident about your decisions, and can propose a solid plan for how best to use IUJ for your future needs.
 Start here to get a quick overview on what we offer.